TadiT7/treble_experimentations_wiki/Moto-G6-Play.md

 Any GSI that is ARM A-Only should boot, but full compatibility isn't guaranteed

+***If you are flashing an Android 10 GSI:*** make sure you don't have Magisk installed, as it will cause bootloops

 **Note:** Boot animations don't work on some models.
 While booting, it might only show the bootloader logo ("bad key" or "N/A" screen)
+Be patient, the first boot will take a while

 ## Steps to install